craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 This Weapon is designed to be used in one or both hands.
 When wielded on both hands, this Weapon's Damage Dice increases to the value and type indicated.

 #### Two-Handed
+This Weapon must be used in both hands.

 #### Unwieldy
+When you use this Weapon to Attack a creature within

 #### Throwable
 ### Specialized Tags